Sardinia and Corsica

-The Province of Sardinia and Corsica (Provincia Sardinia et Corsica) was an ancient Roman province, that was encompassing Mediterranean islands of Sardinia and Corsica.
-It was created after the Roman conquest of the islands during the First Punic War (264–241 BC), and existed up to the administrative reforms of Augustus in the year 6 AD, when it was split in two separate provinces, Sardinia and Corsica.
-Both provinces continued to exist until Vandal conquest in the 5th century.
+The Province of Sardinia and Corsica (Provincia Sardinia et Corsica) was an ancient Roman province that encompassed the Mediterranean islands of Sardinia and Corsica.
+It was created after the Roman conquest of the islands during the First Punic War (264–241 BC), and existed up to the administrative reforms of Augustus in the year 6 AD, when it was split into two separate provinces, Sardinia and Corsica.
+Both provinces continued to exist until the Vandal conquest of the 5th century.